 Failure to Pay Child Support

-Frustrated by the lack of regular child support payments your kids receive?
-You're not alone.
+Custodial parents' frustration at lack of regular child support payments received for their children is rightfully placed.
 Statistically, fewer than 50% of the children who are owed child support money regularly receive full payments.
 That's why failure to pay child support is a federal offense in the eyes of the U.S. government.

 In fact, a non-custodial parent who fails to pay child support in full and on time faces several penalties.
 In order of approximate severity, the penalties for failure to pay child support include:

 - Having your driver's license suspended.
-States now ask if you pay child support when you get or renew your driver's license.
-In addition, local child support agencies regularly communicate with the Division of Motor Vehicles when a parent falls behind on child support payments.
-This allows the state to quickly enforce this first-step penalty for failure to pay child support.
+States now ask if you pay child support as a part of the driver's license renewal process and local child support agencies regularly report to the Division of Motor Vehicles when a parent falls behind on child support payments.
+This allows the state to quickly check and enforce this first-step penalty for failure to pay child support.

 - Having your wages garnished.
-This means that the state will contact your employer directly and have them take payments right out of your paycheck.
+This means that the state will contact your employer directly and have them take payments right out of your paycheck under a state court-issued Default Judgment and Wage Garnishment Order.
 This particular penalty is generally viewed as an embarrassment and could even influence your status at work.
-This can also include a tax refund check.
+Such garnishment can also include state and federal tax refund checks.